themanyone/whisper_dictation/README.md

 Threading.
 Moved audio recording to the background and dictation to the foreground.
 Turns out spawning multiple, background threads for dictation was a bad idea.
 Apparently, each new `whisper-jax` instance had to be re-compiled each time.
 Dictation is many times faster running in the foreground as intended.

 Typing speed.
 Set typing_interval in whisper_dictation.py.
 But we now use `pyperclip` and `pyautogui` to paste text, instead of typing responses into the current window.
+We use middle-click paste on Linux, so that it also works in terminals.
+If you miss and it doesn't put text where you want it, you can always middle-click it.

-Typing is very slow on sites like Twitter and Facebook.
+We would have it type text out but typing is extremely-slow on sites like Twitter and Facebook.
 The theory is they are using JavaScript to restrict input from bots.
 But it's annoying to fast typists too.
-If you enjoy watching it type slowly, you can change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever you want.
+If you enjoy watching it type one, letter, at, a, time, you can change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever you want.

 ## Issues